 Yes, there’s lots of paperwork, and lots to do, but you can do it… with the right help

 However, handling the legal affairs of a loved one who’s passed away is not something you have to do alone.
-The right Oregon estate planning lawyer can walk you through every step of the process, and help you ensure that your loved one’s estate is settled.
+The right Oregon estate planning lawyer can walk you through every step of the process, and help you settle your loved one’s estate.

 What to do when a loved one dies in Oregon: Get the right legal and estate planning help

 When you’re ready, Megan is here to help you with what to do when a loved one dies in Oregon.
-You can get started with a risk-free consultation, and together we’ll get underway on helping you through the legal side of the death of your loved one.
+You can start with a risk-free consultation.
+Together we’ll get underway on helping you through the legal side of the death of your loved one.